Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Instruct the students to begin illustrating their life cycle.

-- Enrichment: Students who need a challenge can retell the life cycle of the butterfly in their own words on the back of the paper.
+- Enrichment: Instruct students to retell the life cycle of the butterfly in their own words on the back of the paper.

-- Support: If you have any other butterfly life cycle books, make these available to your students.
-Have your students draw the pictures and cut them out, and have a partner order the stages for them.
+- Have your students draw the pictures and cut them out, and have a partner order the stages for them.

 - Rotate during independent work time.
 Check to make sure that the students are organizing the life cycle stages in order.